 It is important to remember that businesses that have signed the CEO Statement of Support are at all different stages of implementation of the WEPs, which promote a continuous improvement approach.
 The implementation and integration of these Principles into a business' DNA is an iterative and ongoing process.
-Businesses are encouraged to strive for higher levels of implementation and disclosure.
-Whatever the level of progress, a business is encouraged to use sex-disaggregated data as much as possible and disclose its existing policies, procedures and initiatives and share plans for further improvement of these Principles into your company's DNA is an iterative and ongoing process.
-Companies are encouraged to use sex-disaggregated data as much as possible and disclose its existion and disclosure.
-Whatever a company's level of progress, it is also encouraged to use sex-disaggregated data as much as possible and data as much as possible and disclose its existing and disclosure.
-Whatever a company's level of progress, it is also encouraged to use sex-disaggregated data as much as possible and disclose its existing policies, procedures and initiatives and share plans for further improvement of use sex-disaggregated data as much as possible and disclose its existing policies, procedures and initiatives and share plans for further improvement.
+Companies are encouraged to strive for higher levels of implementation and disclosure.
+Whatever a company's level of progress, it is also encouraged to use sex-disaggregated data as much as possible; disclose its existing policies, procedures and initiatives; and share plans for further improvement.